 - Promptness School begins and ends promptly.
 If you are not prepared (in attendance, uniform, books, and supplies) at the start of class, you may not be allowed to attend school.
 Excessive tardiness and absences will not be tolerated. - Electronic devices Any and electronic devices on campus must not interfere with school processes.
 Cell phones may NOT be used on the clinic floor or in classrooms unless permission from an instructor is given for educational purposes.
-You may not audibly record or photograph (still or motion) campus activities without permission. - Use, distribution or sale of controlled substances, alcoholic beverages, prescribed or non-prescribed drugs during school hours which includes breaks and lunch breaks will lead to termination. - No weapons of any kind are permitted in the school. - Insubordination/Harassment If you refuse to be engaged in your education, refuse to perform duties including clinic assignments, disrupt the educational environment, use profanity, threaten, engage in verbal or physical abuse, willful neglect or destruction of property you will, most probably, be immediately terminated with no opportunity for re-enrollment. - Malicious Intent If you engage in any online forum by verbal or written language that is believed to be malicious, defamatory or slander, about fellow students, clients, our employees, or the school you will be immediately terminated. - Payments You may be required to execute documents, provide additional documentation, or to, in some way, provide means to pay for your cost of attending school.
+You may not audibly record or photograph (still or motion) campus activities without permission. - Use, distribution or sale of controlled substances, alcoholic beverages, prescribed or non-prescribed drugs during school hours which includes breaks and lunch breaks will lead to termination. - No weapons of any kind are permitted in the school. - Insubordination/Harassment If you refuse to be engaged in your education, refuse to perform duties including clinic assignments, disrupt the educational environment, use profanity, threaten, engage in verbal or physical abuse, willful neglect or destruction of property you will, most probably, be immediately terminated with no opportunity for re-enrollment. - Malicious Intent If you engage in any online forum by verbal or written language that is believed to be malicious, defamatory or slander, about fellow students, clients, our employees, or the school you will be immediately terminated.

+- Payments You may be required to execute documents, provide additional documentation, or to, in some way, provide means to pay for your cost of attending school.
 Failure to do in a timely manner may lead to your termination. - Illness If you may be contagious, you are at risk and should not attend school.
-For the safety of our students, employees and clients, we reserve the right to request a doctor's release to return to school if you are believed to be at risk to the health of your classmates and employees. - Food or drink is not permitted in any of the clinic service areas. - Smoking, vaping or chewing is allowed in the designated areas only, which is the west side of the building, 10 feet from the door. - Any student engaged in any activity thought to be unlawful will be immediately reported to proper authorities and may be terminated for the same. - Conduct which negatively affects the educational environment of students will not be tolerated. - Safety precautions and sanitation practices are required at all times.
-Students are responsible for cleaning up after themselves, keeping their area and tools clean, and sanitation duties to keep the environment clean
+For the safety of our students, employees and clients, we reserve the right to request a doctor's release to return to school if you are believed to be at risk to the health of your classmates and employees. - Food is not permitted in any of the clinic service areas.
+Food is only permitted in the classrooms during lunch time.
+All drinks must have a lid. - Smoking, vaping or chewing is allowed in the designated areas only, which is the back alley 25 feet from the door or in your vehicle.
+Smoking is not permitted directly in front of the building. - Any student engaged in any activity thought to be unlawful will be immediately reported to proper authorities and may be terminated for the same. - Conduct which negatively affects the educational environment of students will not be tolerated. - Safety precautions and sanitation practices are required at all times.
+Students are responsible for cleaning up after themselves, keeping their area and tools clean, and sanitation duties to keep the environment clean.

-ATTENDANCE/TARDY POLICY
+ATTENDANCE /TARDY POLICY

-- 1) Students that will be tardy or absent must call and speak to an instructor or leave a voicemail before 8:30 a.m. or 1:00 p.m. - 2) Tardy students must state specific time they will be arriving, not arriving by the stated time will result in the student being sent home for the day. - 3) Students that do not call before 8:30 a.m. or 1:00 p.m. will be suspended for 2 days. - 4) Students that no show, no call, will be suspended for a minimum of 1 week. - 5) Students are not permitted to suspend themselves! - 6) Students are only permitted 1 tardy per week. - 7) Junior/Senior students with poor attendance will result in removal of clinic privileges, and any other disciplinary action assigned by the instructor.
+- 1) Students that will be tardy or absent must call and speak to an instructor or leave a voicemail before 9:00 a.m. or 1:30 p.m. - 2) Tardy students must state specific time they will be arriving, not arriving by the stated time will result in the student being sent home for the day. - 3) Students that do not call before 9:00 a.m. or 1:30 p.m. will be suspended for 2 days. - 4) Students that no show, no call, will be suspended for a minimum of 1 week. - 5) Students are not permitted to suspend themselves! - 6) Students are only permitted 1 tardy per week. - 7) Junior/Senior students with poor attendance will result in removal of clinic privileges, and any other disciplinary action assigned by the instructor.